 Flash did provide some missing functionalities for a while.
-But as the devices evolved, so did the notion of acceptable load time, so it started bringing little value to modern browsers.
+But as the devices evolved, so did the notion of acceptable load time, so it started bringing little to no value to modern browsers.

-But the appearance of Facebook in 2004 is the milestone where the transition between web 1.0 to web 2.0 is quite clear.
-And the major platform based on custom generated content like Reddit (2005) Twitter (2006) Youtube (2007) that appeared afterward, reinforced the ‘read-write web’ forever.
+But the appearance of Facebook in 2004 is the milestone where the transition from web 1.0 to web 2.0 is quite clear.
+And the major platforms based on customer-generated content like Reddit (2005), Twitter (2006), and Youtube (2007) that appeared afterward reinforced the ‘read-write web’ forever.

 The web wasn’t there only for businesses to show up on a website.
-The common internet user received a voice.
+The standard internet user received a voice.
 Thus reviews and testimonials became essential for marketing purposes.

 Even more, since the emergence of smartphones in 2007, more and more people have got a fully functioning internet-connected device in their pockets.

-So now, in web 2.0 we create blogs, we share videos, we write reviews, and we make voice searches.
-Furthermore, we use the internet at its full capacity from a tiny mobile device as a social tool, as an encyclopedia, for buying and selling, or as a weapon against brands.
+So now, in web 2.0, we create blogs, share videos, write reviews, and make voice searches.
+Furthermore, we use the internet at its full capacity from a tiny mobile device as a social tool, an encyclopedia, buying and selling, or as a weapon against brands.

 So what’s going on with Web 3.0?

 As the internet evolved, scientists started to look forward to what the web can become.
 The first concept related to web 3.0 comes from Berners-Lee in 1999 as the ‘semantic web.’